ghost-goblin/CySA/part2.md

 - Virtual desktop infrastructure (VDI)
 ## Containerization
 + A technology that bundles together an application and their files, libraries and other dependencies, allowing the application to be deployed to multiple platforms or systems
-## Identity and access management
+## Identity and access management (IAM)
 - Privilege management
    + Part of Authentication, Authorization and Accounting (AAA) framework
    + Identity and Access Management systems are built to create, store and manage permissions, groups and other information
+   + Active Directory
        + Enabling and requiring TLS to keep LDAP queries and authentication secure which helps protect data in transit
        + Setting password storage to use a secure method
        + LDAP v2 defines three types of authentication: anonymous, simple (clear-text password) and Kerberos v4
        + LDAP ACLs can limit which accounts or users can access objects in the directory
        + Kerberos _(unlike RADIUS and TACACS+)_ is designed to operate on untrusted networks and uses encryption to protect its authentication traffic
            + [LDAP Injection](https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html) is used to improperly filter user input via web applications to send arbitary LDAP queries
    + **RADIUS**
    + **TACACS+**
        + TACACS+ should be run in an isolated environment to protect it from attackers